chandryou/FebuxostatVsAllopurinolCVD/readme.md

 License
 =======
-The TofaRep package is licensed under Apache License 2.0
+The FebuxostatVsAllopurinolCVD package is licensed under Apache License 2.0

 Development